The State of REITs: January 2022 Edition

 Although a REIT’s decision regarding whether to pay a quarterly dividend or a monthly dividend does not reflect on the quality of the company’s fundamentals or operations, a monthly dividend allows for a smoother cash flow to the investor.
 Below is a list of equity REITs that pay monthly dividends ranked from highest yield to lowest yield.

 REIT Premium/Discount to NAV by Property Type

 The large cap REIT premium (relative to small cap REITs) significantly increased during 2019 and further expanded during 2020.
-Investors are now paying on average nearly 75% more for each dollar of 2021 FFO/share to buy large cap REITs than small cap REITs (20.8x/11.9x – 1 = 74.8%).
-As can be seen in the table below, there is presently a strong, positive correlation between market cap and FFO multiple.
+However, it narrowed during 2021.
+Investors are now paying on average about 45% more for each dollar of 2022 FFO/share to buy large cap REITs than small cap REITs (24.8x/17.1x – 1 = 45.0%).
+As can be seen in the table below, there is presently a strong positive correlation between market cap and FFO multiple.

 The table below shows the average premium/discount of REITs of each market cap bucket.
 This data, much like the data for price/FFO, shows a strong, positive correlation between market cap and Price/NAV.
-The average Large cap REIT (+7.77%) and Mid cap REIT (+4.26%) trade at single digit premiums to consensus NAV.
-Small cap REITs (-11.02%) trade at a moderate discount, whereas micro caps on average trade at just over half of their respective NAVs (-42.83%).
+The average large cap REIT (+15.67%) trades at a double-digit premium to consensus NAV and mid cap REITs (-0.58%) on average trade right in line with NAV.
+Small cap REITs (-7.32%) trade at a single-digit discount, whereas micro caps on average only trade at approximately 2/3 of their respective NAVs (-33.79%).